-Although the value of mesothelioma and asbestos cases will vary according to each person’s individual claim, there are a number of things to consider when determining your own.
+Although mesothelioma and asbestos case values will vary according to each person’s individual claim, there are a number of things to consider when determining your own.
 By understanding that factors that go into determining what your case is worth, you’ll have a better ballpark figure of what you may be able to expect.

 How to Determine Your Mesothelioma and Asbestos Case Worth